Slabserver/slabserver.github.io/docs/documentation/general/gamenight-servers.md

 ### Basic Setup

-Simply type the `/gamenight` command to crrsyr a gamenight server.
+Simply type the `/gamenight` command to create a gamenight server.
 This will use the latest available [PaperMC](https://papermc.io/) version.

 ![Gamenight Discord Message](../../assets/images/gamenight/sethwing.png)